xdev-software/sched-java-client/README.md

 > * ``boolean`` is handled as ``"Y"``/``"N"`` or as ``"0"``/``"1"``
 > * Numbers are (partially) handled as string
 > * Dates are not formatted according to [``RFC 3339``](https://datatracker.ietf.org/doc/html/rfc3339)
-> * Sometimes unixtimestamps are used instead of dates
+> * Sometimes unix timestamps are used instead of dates
 > * Arrays are not handle as arrays and instead comma separated lists are used
 > * Incorrect [HTTP Request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) are used.
 E.g. ``GET`` for  ``/api/session/del`` (should be ``DELETE``)
 > * Some endpoints don't return JSON by default